 You warrant to ISRG and the public-at-large that You rightfully hold the Private Key corresponding to the Public Key listed in Your Certificate.

-You warrant to ISRG and the public-at-large that You have taken, and You agree that at all times You will take, all appropriate, reasonable, and necessary steps to maintain control of, secure, properly protect and keep secret and confidential the Private Key corresponding to the Public Key in Your Certificate (and any associated activation data or device, e.g. password or token).
+You warrant to ISRG and the public-at-large that You have taken, and You agree that at all times You will take, all appropriate, reasonable, and necessary steps to assure control of, secure, properly protect, and keep secret and confidential the Private Key corresponding to the Public Key in Your Certificate (and any associated activation data or device, e.g. password or token).

 3.2 Changes in Certificate Information

-If at any time You no longer control the Internet domain names associated with any of Your Certificates, or if any of the warranties in Section 3.1 above are no longer true with respect to any of Your Certificates in any other way, You will immediately request that ISRG revoke the affected Certificates.
+If at any time You no longer control the Internet domain names associated with one or more of Your Certificates, or if any of the warranties in Section 3.1 above are no longer true with respect to one or more of Your Certificates in any other way, You will immediately request that ISRG revoke the affected Certificates.
 You may request replacement Let’s Encrypt Certificates before revoking the affected Certificates, provided that the warranties in Section 3.1 above are true with respect to the replacement Certificates.

 3.3 Certificate Issuance